Conradyen/Data-structure-and-Algorithm/README.md

 # Data-structure-and-Algorithm

- - Binary Search Tree
+ ### 1. Binary Search Tree

+  - Delete node and replace with predecessor

+  - Delete node and replace with successor

+  - Check if a node is a leaf

- - Singly Linked List
+### 2. Singly Linked List

- - Heap Sort
+### 3. Heap Sort